dnightroad/dnightroad/README.md

 - 👋 Hi, I’m Diana Edreva
-- 👀 I’m interested in all things tech, currently I dwelve into python projects as I find it so fun
+- 👀 I’m interested in all things tech, currently I dwelve into web projects as I find those so fun
 - 🌱 I’m currently learning cybersecurity and other cool things

 <!---